System Design Space

 Cache hierarchy

-In-memory screen cache + HTTP cache + CDN edge cache.
-The key goal is to minimize cold fetch when the user returns to the feed.
+An in-memory screen cache, local storage in IndexedDB via a service worker, the browser HTTP cache, and the CDN edge cache.
+The key goal is to minimize cold fetches when the user returns to the feed.

 Trade-offs

-Strong personalization improves retention, but complicates explainability and debugging of user complaints.
+Strong personalization improves retention but complicates explainability and the analysis of user complaints.

-Thin BFF reduces client complexity but adds a critical server layer with a high blast radius.
+A thin BFF reduces client complexity but adds a critical server layer with a large blast radius.

 References